Calasparra: Geography

 Calasparra has an area of 193 km2 and a population of 10,178 (2019).
 Between 2004 and 2006 more than 2,000 British immigrants bought new homes off-plan, built on 3 new urbanisations surrounding the town, with more purchasing country homes.

 Calasparra is situated in a mountainous region (398m) in the northwest of the province of Murcia.
 In contrast to the surrounding arid terrain, Calasparra benefits from being crossed by four rivers, including the Segura.
 This has enabled the cultivation of Calasparra rice, for which the town is noted, and dates back to the 14th century.

 The following localities are present in the municipality: Calasparra, which is located in the southwestern quarter and had a population of 9,062 in 2020; Valentín, which is placed in the south-west and was inhabited by 465 people; El Esparragal, where 52 people lived; Hondonera, which population consisted of 27; Río Moratalla, which was home to 418 people; and Río Quípar, where 109 people resided.

 The population is predominantly Spanish, but other nationalities can be found here, particularly Moroccans and English.

 Demographics

 12.385% inhabitants are foreigners – 5.97% come from other countries of Europe, 3.868% are Africans, 2.24% are Americans and 0.3% are Asians.
 The table below shows the population trends during the 20th and 21st centuries:

 Economy

-62.3% of the surface of the municipality is used for landcrops purposes.
+62.3% of the surface of the municipality is used for agriculture.
 The products that are more widely grown are apricots, almonds, peaches and olives.
 33,54% of the agreements that were signed in 2018 corresponded to the agricultural sector and 47,16% corresponded to services sector.
 22.06% agreements were written for waiters, 15.94% were written for agriculture labourers (not considering the ones who work in vegetable gardens, greenhouses and gardens) and 19.94% agreements were signed by labourers in manufacture industries in the second half of 2016.